Causeway Bay Polo Ground was the place where Johnstone almost introduced the first Chinese female jockey and polo player to Hong Kong in 1920.

 She had no partner, so Mr Johnstone took her over the course.

 Unfortunately, the Gymkhana was called off for lack of entries.

-(Causeway Bay Polo Ground were the white dot on a lamp post on the right, later it became the Navy Football Ground before as Central Library nowadays)
+(Causeway Bay Polo Ground on the left, later it became the Navy Football Ground before as Central Library nowadays)

 1912-07-24 — 1919-09-30 Henry May, Governor

 Henry May in office as the 15th Governor of Hong Kong.1912-07-24 --- 1919-09-30